wn9237/rest_spec/markdowns/resources/directorylinkchange.md

 # directoryLinkChange resource type

 A **DirectoryLinkChange** object is returned in the result set of a differential query to indicate that a property of a contact, a user, or a group that is represented by a link has changed since the last differential query.
 The **DirectoryLinkChange** object will represent a change to a user’s or contact’s **manager** property or a change to a group’s **members** property.
 For more information about differential queries, see [Azure AD Graph API Differential Query](https://msdn.microsoft.com/en-us/library/azure/jj836245.aspx).
 Inherits from [DirectoryObject].

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",